Preparation Time: 15 minutes

-Add the curry paste; whisk to blend and stir cook 1 minute.
+Add the curry paste.
+Whisk to blend and stir cook 1 minute.
 Whisk in the broth, sugar, fish sauce and the remaining coconut milk.
 Bring to a simmer over medium high heat.

 Add the chicken, onion, ginger slices and continue to simmer, adjusting the heat as needed.
 After 2 minutes, add the bell peppers and sugar snap peas and continue to simmer for another 2 minutes.
-Add the bok chok and continue to simmer until everything is tender and cooked through (about 1-2 minutes).
+Add the bok choy and continue to simmer until everything is tender and cooked through (about 1-2 minutes).

 Remove curry from the heat.
 Season to taste with more fish sauce, then stir in the basil.
 Transfer to a serving dish or serve over steamed basmati or jasmine rice.
 Top with chopped nuts and serve with fresh lime and cucumber slices.